+Buying property in Japan is simpler than most foreigners expect.
+Unlike many Asian countries, you don’t need citizenship, a visa, or even to live in Japan.
 Japan has numerous ongoing development projects, especially around the Tokyo area – continuously creating countless opportunities for finding a perfect, luxurious house in a great location.
-However, if you are an expat planning to purchase a house, either for private use or as an investment, there are many factors to consider, including legal procedures, financing and cultural differences affecting successful real estate purchases in Japan.
+However, if you are an expat planning to purchase a house, either for private use or as an investment, there are many factors to consider.
+These include legal procedures, financing and cultural differences affecting successful real estate purchases in Japan.

 The process of buying a property requires creating your own team of professionals – a broker, loan officer, judicial scrivener, and tax advisor.
 Once, you have made this team and have built a relationship, trading real estate will become much simpler.